Won’t apologise to fools: Babul Supriyo in a verbal spat with Muslim student

 "I was born and brought up here.
 I only demand an unequivocal public apology from him on social media and through statement - nothing less nothing more," he said.

-Reacting to the youth's demand for apology, Supriyo claimed that Rahman is a "serial offender" on social media.
+Reacting to the youth's demand for an apology, Supriyo claimed that Rahman is a "serial offender" on social media.

 "He (Rahman) could have told me whatever he wanted to.
-I had made the comment with a pinch of a salt.
+I had made the comment with a pinch of salt.
 Those who are fools won't understand my comment.
 It has nothing to do with Hindus or Muslims.
 I don't need to apologize to fools," Supriyo said.

 "Why did he(Rahman) bring in Dilip Ghosh in the conversation?
-Whoever makes abusive comment on my Facebook or Twitter page I just block that person.
+Whoever makes an abusive comment on my Facebook or Twitter page I just block that person.
 I have blocked Rahman too," he said.

 Ghosh had courted controversy in November 2019 for saying that Indian cow milk contains traces of gold and that is the reason the colour is yellow.
 He later sought to justify it by saying it was backed by conclusions of research taking place in foreign countries.